RasyadBima15/Student-Directory-App/README.md

 # App.java
-Inside 'App.java', there is a method called Layouts.run() to run our project.
+Inside App.java, there is a method called Layouts.run() to run our project.

 # com
 There are several packages such as: